Punktum-dk/epp-service-specification/README.md

 - This environment is intended for client development towards the DK Hostmaster EPP service
 - info and check requests made to this environment will reflect sandbox data.
 For host objects, some static content synched in by DK Hostmaster, in addition to sandbox data
 - create requests made to this environment will be serialised in the sandbox environment, provided that syntax and data are valid
-- Domains will be enqueued, but will not be processed further nor be available for activation and propagation into the zone
+- Domains will be enqueued and are processed for possible activation, responses are reflected in pollable messages, propagation into a zone file is not supported
 - Contacts (users) can be created, but will not be available in other systems like the self-service system etc.

 - The Change Password operation will only change the password on the sandbox environment